-The Hudson-Mohawk Council of the Knights of Lithuania meets the first Sunday of the month at St. Mary’s Church in Schenectady, NY.
-There is also a council of the Knights of Lithuania in Amsterdam, NY.
+The Hudson-Mohawk Council of the Knights of Lithuania meets the second Sunday of the month at St. Joseph’s Church in Schenectady, NY.
 We enjoy learning about and sharing our heritage.
 We celebrate our Independence Day in February.
 In March the feast day of our patron saint, St. Casimir.
 Egg decorating is usually done in and April.
 In the summer we travel to Connecticut for a big Lithuanian picnic.
 At Christmas time we make Lithuanian Christmas tree decorations.
 We have helped Lithuania by packing and shipping medical supplies.
 We also send packages to Lithuanian orphanages.
 On occasion we have doctors from Lithuania visit our area as well.
 We work with other community organizations to keep knowledge of our history and heritage alive.

 Nice array of Lithuanian arts and crafts